-With the new term getting underway at Hogwarts School of Witchcraft and Wizardry, now is surely a good time to mention Hans-Günter Heumann‘s magical collection ‘Fantasy Piano’, published by Schott Music last year.
+With the new term getting underway at Hogwarts School of Witchcraft and Wizardry, now is surely a good time to mention Hans-Günter Heumann‘s magical collection ‘Fantasy Piano’, recently published by Schott Music.

 The book includes 20 “Enchanting Easy Piano Pieces”, and I would recommend it for players at around Grade 2-3 level, although I should point out that most of the pieces, while easy, are four pages long (a few are two, while a couple are six pages).

 The pieces are engraved with a generous notation size and wide spacing between staves, making the book suitable for younger players.
 The target age range is quite difficult to be specific about however – while the book clearly aims to appeal to the Harry Potter readers among us, this will of course include many of us adults, and certainly I enjoyed playing through the pieces!

 Explaining his rationale for the publication, composer Hans-Günter Heumann writes:

 “Besides working through a piano tutorial book or easy classical piano pieces, young and adult beginners are also keen to play modern compositions that are fun, relaxing and entertaining to listeners.